aghie/lam/README.md

 ## Prepare a virtual environment

-To avoid problems with previous version of software already installed in your system, create a [virtualenv](https://virtualenv.pypa.io/en/stable/) is a good option:
+To avoid problems with previous versions of software already installed in your system, create a [virtualenv](https://virtualenv.pypa.io/en/stable/) is a good option:

 	mkdir $HOME/env
 	virtualenv -p python3 $HOME/env/LAMenv